oulib-resdata/metrics/README.md

 # Summary

 This OSF storage contains assessment and registration data for OU Libraries research workshops.
+Clone this repository to your machine, then download the raw_data folder from OSF (contact Claire or Brianna if you need permissions or data) and place it inside the repository.

-#Output and figures
+# Output and figures

 This folder contains individual figures created.
 These are not complete reports and do not contain any context.